Decoding Generalization from Memorization in Deep Neural Networks: Discussion

-An interesting question is about why this phenomenon even occurs; na\"ively one would expect that networks, on being trained with highly noisy data, discard the ability to generalize in favor of learning noise.
-Are there specific inductive biases that promote such generalization?
-And, do such mechanisms also promote generalization in networks whose training data isn't corrupted significantly by such noise?
-It would also be instructive to study the dynamics of this form of generalization during training\footnote{which has been beyond the scope of this paper.}.
+An interesting question is about why this phenomenon even occurs; na\"ively one would expect that deep networks, on being trained with noisy data, discard the ability to generalize in favor of learning noise.
+Are there specific inductive biases that promote such generalization to true labels?
+And, do such mechanisms also promote generalization to true labels in networks whose training data isn't corrupted significantly by such noise?
+It would also be instructive to study the dynamics of this form of generalization to true labels during training.
 It is known \citep{arpit2017closer} that the model's test accuracy transiently peaks in the early epochs of training with corrupted data, before dropping while training accuracy of the corrupted training data rises.
-It is unclear whether this transient rise in model generalization is caused by the subspace organization seen here, and if so, why such subspace organization isn't degraded as much as the model's test error over further epochs of training.
+It is unclear whether this transient rise in model generalization to true labels is caused by the subspace organization seen here, \& if so, why such subspace organization isn't degraded as much as the model's test accuracy over further epochs of training.
+Additionally, certain deep networks trained on specific uncorrupted datasets seem to possess internal representations that are amenable to significant memorization, whereas others aren't.
+The mechanistic basis of this ability is unclear \& its possible connections to generalization to true labels in the such models merit further investigation.

+It is interesting that probes other than MASC also often have generalization to true labels comparable to MASC, and this performance often manifests in layers different from those that have best accuracies of MASC.
+The reasons for this are unclear and remain to be investigated.